New Students Frequently Asked Questions

 Q. Where do transfer students live?

 Most transfer students will move into our Junior/Senior communities.
-Kreidler Hall and South Hall is our housing that is reserved for students 20 years of age or older, or junior status (60 semester hours) by September 1st for Fall Semester, or February 1st for Spring Semester.
+Stuen Hall and South Hall are our housing that is reserved for students 20 years of age or older, or junior status (60 semester hours) by September 1st for Fall Semester, or February 1st for Spring Semester.

-Kreidler Hall consists entirely of single rooms.
+Stuen Hall consists entirely of single rooms.
 It is the only traditional-style residence hall where visitation is not limited.
-It is three stories tall, and houses only 60 graduate and undergraduate residents.
-Kreidler is located next to the Mary Baker Russell Music Center and Ingram Hall of Arts.
+It is three stories tall, and houses only ~60 graduate and undergraduate residents.
+Stuen is located between Hauge Admin Building (west) and Ordal Hall (east).

 South Hall is a non-traditional, apartment-style residence hall designed for a more independent living experience on campus.
 Apartment style and occupancy vary, but each has a full kitchen, bathroom and dining room.